Bitcoin tops $10,000 in some exchanges

-NEW YORK (Reuters) - Bitcoin soared to an all-time high above $10,000 on Tuesday in some smaller exchanges and digital currency indexes, but remained just below that milestone in major trading platforms such as Luxembourg-based BitStamp and U.S.-based GDAX.
+NEW YORK, Nov 28 (Reuters) - Bitcoin soared to an all-time high above $10,000 on Tuesday in some smaller exchanges and digital currency indexes, but remained just below that milestone in major trading platforms such as Luxembourg-based BitStamp and U.S.-based GDAX.

 On CEX.IO, which started out as a cloud mining provider, bitcoin hit $10,234.
 On crypto-currency index coinmarketcap.com, bitcoin touched $10,050.